billhails/CEKF/docs/NAMESPACES.md

 #### Bytecode Generation

-* First off we'll need to parse the standard prelude separately, resulting in the first purple block of bytecodes.
+* First off we'll need to parse the standard preamble separately, resulting in the first purple block of bytecodes.
 * Next a new bytecode `BYTECODE_NS` introduces the namespaces. it is followed by an integer holding the number of namespaces to be expected.